smswithoutborders/documentation/docs/contributing/introduction.md

 ## Definitions

-**SWOB:** - SMSWithoutBorders
+**RelaySMS:** - RelaySMS

-This document describes the data flow of SWOB.
+This document describes the data flow of RelaySMS.

 This document does not contain information about the inner working of each of the modules; information about the inner working of each module can be found in their respective repositories.